-We also run projects specifically for young Octavia tenants, a children's summer sports programme and other activities throughout the year.
-We have a great reputation for our youth-led media and film-making projects, which provide young people with practical experience and training in film-making and production.
+We also run projects specifically for our younger residents including a children's summer sports programme and other activities throughout the year.
+We have a great reputation for our youth-led media and film-making projects, which provide younger people with practical experience and training in film-making and production.